706f6c6c7578/oc/README.md

 oc_m2n_server.go allows you to send messages anonymously to Usenet via Dizum's mail2news Gateway.
 This results in 6 hops, instead of 3.

-oc_middleman_server.go is a middleman server which can be optionally used to send files thtough nine hops.
+oc_middleman_server.go is a middleman server which can be optionally used to send files through nine hops.
 It needs a special file format, containing an X-OC-To: header.
 Multiple middleman hops are supported by
 adding additional X-OC-To headers.